devJudah/F21GA-Kitchen-Scene/Animation/Readme.md

 ### Walkthrough Animation

 The walkthrough animation is consist of 5 small shorts in sequence master.
-First rendering was done using Premier Pro but due to size issue it was decided to use legacy.
+First rendering was done using Premier Pro but due too much time consumption it was decided to use legacy.

 <img src="Early Animation\KitchenScene.mp4" alt="Early Rendering" width="400"/>